Please find our guests for this series by alphabetic order by surname

 My research focusses on the neurochemical control of behaviour, particularly that involved in psychosis, schizophrenia and addiction.
 Through the investigation of developing dopamine pathways in experimental animal models my work aims to understand the abnormal circuitry in human neuropsychiatric disorders.
 Animal models provide an avenue to explore function and neurodevelopment using techniques that cannot be used in human subjects.
 However, interacting directly with clinicians and performing translational studies are key to putting these facts into context.
 I work closely with clinical researchers focussed on the daunting task of understanding, identifying and treating early psychosis.
 This cross-disciplinary research collaboration continues to pursue better outcomes for people suffering from mental illness.

-Long-lasting activity-dependent changes in the efficacy of synaptic transmission play an important role in the development of neural circuits and may mediate many forms of learning and memory.
-Work from my laboratory over the last 10 years has demonstrated that there are a variety of related but mechanistically distinct forms of synaptic plasticity.
+Long-lasting activity-dependent changes in the efficacy of synaptic transmission plays an important role in the development of neural circuits and may mediate many forms of learning and memory.
+Work from my laboratory over the last 10 years has demonstrated that there is a variety of related but mechanistically distinct forms of synaptic plasticity.
 A major goal of my laboratory is to elucidate both the specific molecular events that are responsible for the triggering of these various forms of synaptic plasticity and the exact modifications in synaptic proteins that are responsible for the observed, long-lasting changes in synaptic efficacy.
-To accomplish this we use cellular electrophysiological recording techniques to examine synaptic plasticity in a variety of different in vitro preparations including thin slices of various regions of the rodent brain and primary neurons in culture.
-We also use cell biological and molecular techniques to examine the activity-dependent modulation of neurotransmitter receptors and to express dominant negative forms of various synaptic proteins so that their exact functions can be determined.
-An additional complementary approach has involved examining synaptic physiology and synaptic plasticity in various mutant mouse lines lacking specific synaptic proteins.

 Our data indicates that mitochondria may serve as organizers of local compartments of energy within dendrites.
 Recent technological advances give us unprecedented ways to study and manipulate mitochondria within individual cell-types and subcellular compartments.